renatodinizc/iron_curl/README.md

 ```

-`iron_curl` is an asynchronous Rust library designed to simplify HTTP request handling by providing a versatile interface for making requests, processing responses, and handling HTTP methods.
+`iron_curl` is an asynchronous Rust cli tool designed to simplify HTTP request handling by providing a versatile interface for making requests, processing responses, and handling HTTP methods.

 ## Features